 Experience a show at the historic Woodstock Opera House

-Promote Woodstock President and Woodstock City Councilman Mike Turner went on WGN's Pretty Late With Patti Vasquez Show to preview the 2018 Woodstock Groundhog Days and to talk all things Woodstock.
+Promote Woodstock President and Woodstock City Councilman Mike Turner went on WGN's Patti Vasquez Show with Steve Gavers of the Gavers Community Cancer Foundation to talk about the Gavers BarnDance and things to do in Woodstock this summer.
 Click here to listen to the full interview.